 Make sure to decide on a unique name and abbreviation.
-They cannot be changed once the group has been created.
+Group name cannot be changed once the group has been created.

 When all members have left a group, the group will automatically be deleted by the system.
 Groups cannot be manually deleted.

 When the current owner leaves the group, the oldest Officer (by join date) will be promoted to owner.
 If no eligible Officers are available, the oldest Moderator will inherit ownership.
+If there is no Moderators in the group, the oldest group member will be promoted to owner.
 The ownership of a group cannot be manually transferred.

 There are three types of Steam community groups, each with different membership rules.

-You can invite other users to your group directly from their Steam community profile.
+You can invite friends to your group directly from their Steam community profile.
 There is an invite option within the More dropdown button near the top-right.